 A Big Summer Bucket List of Sydney Beaches, Pools and Swimming Holes

 Members of Sydney's toughest swimming club, The Icebergs, have been proving their mettle here since 1929.
 To stay in the gang, they must meet every Sunday throughout winter and swim at least one lap of the pool, regardless of icy temperatures or inclement weather.
-If that sounds too traumatic for you, stick to summer visits.
-One of the best equipped pools on the list, the Icebergs comes with a sauna, gym, masseuse, yoga lessons and cafe.
+If that sounds too traumatic for you, stick to a weekend visit.
+One of the best-equipped pools on the list, the Icebergs comes with a sauna, gym, masseuse, yoga lessons and cafe.
 Entry is $6.50.
+Once you've worked up an appetite, head to renowned Sydney restaurant Icebergs for a post-swim tipple and enjoy exceptional panoramic views.

 NORTH CURL CURL ROCKPOOL

 Curl Curl's exposed, east-southeast position makes it one of Sydney's most exciting but dangerous beaches.
 The southerly swell surges in, driving waves to heights of 1.5 metres or more and powering hazardous rips.
 Lap up all the action from the safety of the North Curl Curl Rock Pool.
 Carved out in the mid-1930s, it has a natural floor and rocky platforms for sunbaking (slip, slop, slap, please).
-At high tide, access is only available via coastal walkway.
+At high tide, access is only available via a coastal walkway.
+Pack a picnic for an authentic Sydney-style lunch.

 Opened in 1887, Bronte Baths is one of Sydney's oldest and most photographed pools.
-Its best known regular was Evelyn Whillier, who at 18 competed in the 1936 Berlin Olympics, and at 20 won gold in the 1938 British Empire Games.
+Its best-known regular was Evelyn Whillier, who at 18 competed in the 1936 Berlin Olympics, and at 20 won gold in the 1938 British Empire Games.
 In the 1990s — in her late 70s — she'd head to Bronte at 5am every day to squeeze in a few kilometres.
 You'll meet all kinds of swimmers here — from similarly serious lappers to kids in floaties.
 There's ample room on the surrounding rocks for lazing about.
 Consider a night swim on balmy evenings.
+While in the area, check out iconic Bronte eatery Three Blue Ducks and enjoy one of its famed straw-stuffed coconut concoctions.

 MAHON POOL, MAROUBRA